sbwp/sabrinabea.com/education-station/JavaScript/Intro to Programming, with JavaScript/0-intro.md

+---
+title: Intro to Programming, with JavaScript
+parent: JavaScript
+---
 <!-- TODO: All content will go in this file, to be moved around and broken down later -->
 # Intro to Programming, with JavaScript
 This course provides an introduction to programming, using the programming language JavaScript.
 It assumes no prior knowledge of programming.